 Usually, when I turn my WiFi devices on at home or in my workplace, I can find a dozen WiFi networks.
 Most of them come with healthy and piercing signals.
-Yes, WiFi is everywhere.
+Yes, WiFi is everywhere and WiFi network setup is easy.
 You may need to set up the WiFi network once or twice in a year.
 But the truth is, many of us do a sloppy job of setting them up, which leaves our wireless networks unguarded or unreliable.

 Here I’ve collected 10 typical WiFi setting mistakes we probably have done or still do.
 Let’s make some easy improvement to avoid them!

 Top 10 Mistakes in Setting up WiFi Network

 There are so many plug-and-play devices nowadays.
 Some of us may have the habits of keeping the manuals of them like the old days just in case something goes south.
 But lucky for us, we can find the manuals for most of these equipments online.
 So we may choose to throw the paper manuals away or leave them in a place (chances are you may forget where you place them).
 For most of the equipments, it’s OK; but not routers.
 You may find it hard to connect to Internet without a router: what if you couldn’t the specs of the router type?
 What if you don’t have another connected computer, smartphone or tablet to check the online manual?
 It may trouble you a lot when you need some details to log in as the administrator to change the firewall and wireless settings.

 The truth is, the router manual provided by the manufacturer is all you need to solve the problem.
 Keep it in a drawer or somewhere else you can easily find it; if you want to go completely paperless, scan the manual or take photos of all necessary pages to save them in your computer/flash drive/cellphone.

 2. Placing the Router Next to a Thick Wall